JLDeng/SSCNN/README.md

 sh scripts/long_term_forecast/ECL_script/SSCNN.sh
 ```
 > [!NOTE]
-> We keep a constant learning rate over the course of training.
-So we remove the execution of "adjust_learning_rate" at the end of each epoch implemeted by Time-Series-Library.
-This is critical to the success of reproducing the reported outcome.
-In addition, we currently follow the default configuration of learning rate, i.e., 0.0005, by Time-Series-Library, but it is encouraged to increase the learning rate to accelerate the convergence.
+> We maintain a constant learning rate throughout training.
+Therefore, the adjust_learning_rate function from Time-Series-Library is omitted.
+This adjustment is critical for reproducing the reported outcomes.
+The default learning rate is set to 0.0005 (as per Time-Series-Library), but increasing it may help accelerate convergence.

 ## Citation